ekrich/sbt-scripting/README.md

 Hello, Eric R!
 Args: List(Eric R, foo, bar, baz)
 ```

+**sbt** 1.0 is the suggested release to use for all new projects.
+Some plugins are not yet ported to 1.0 but give it a try first.
+Let the authors know and help port plugins if you know how to help.
+At this time, most of the popular plugins have been ported.

 ##Summary

 We have now concluded the tutorial.
 Hopefully you can use this code as a starting point for your next **sbt** scripting project.
 The references contain some more information on Ammonite and a nice Gist example.
 There is also a pointer to the code that was changed to make "Native Script" files work for **sbt** scripts.